 Peter Chettri was born in Sadam, Sikkim, India.
 His father had left their ancestral home in Taplejung Nepal to seek better fortune in India.
 Peter has a Bachelor’s degree in Education from Sikkim University.

 Peter returned to Nepal in 2000 and took on teaching at private institutions until 2004.
-He lead trekking tours as a freelancer for several companies.
+He leads trekking tours as a freelancer for several companies.
 He has been leading treks with Responsible Adventures since the inception of this company.
-He is passionate about outdoors, loves sharing his knowledge about the people, their cultures and the mountains.
-Because of his well-rounded knowledge of people, culture and the geography, our clients love him.
-His calm, cool and soft-spoken nature has helped our clients achieve their goals on their trekking vacations.
+He is passionate about outdoors, loves sharing his knowledge about the people, their cultures, and the mountains.
+Because of his excellent understanding of people, culture, and geography, our clients love him.
+His calm, relaxed and soft-spoken nature has helped our clients achieve their goals on their trekking vacations.

-"Raj the founder of Responsible Adventures has taught me a lot since the moment i met him and keep learning from him.
-He is truly a world class educator.
-I am so privillaged to be part of team that is proud to provide unique experiences to all our esteemed trekking clients."
+"Raj, the founder of Responsible Adventures, has taught me a lot since the moment I met him and keep learning from him.
+He is truly a world-class educator.
+I am so privileged to be part of the team that is proud to provide unique experiences to all our esteemed trekking clients."